Course Number | Time | Location |

 As described in the Section on Late Assignments above, late assignments can be turned in up to two days late without penalty.
 (Think of the due date as a “due date window.”)
 Missed assignments are those that are not turned in by the late due date.
 These assignments will by definition receive below the full score, as detailed below.

 I will collect your homework assignments, and you will receive credit for whether they are completed.
 You will score your own homework; I will provide detailed correct answers.
-This sort of self-assessment is important in fully understanding the material.
-I will occasionally choose one question to review, and will provide class-wide feedback on this material if necessary.
+This sort of self-assessment is important in fully understanding the material—not just looking at a score, but determining yourself which answers were correct.
+I will frequently choose one question to review in class (chosen in part based on your class reports), and will provide class-wide feedback on this material if necessary.
 Answering questions wrong on the homework assignments will not result in a lower score, but I do expect you to make honest attempts at all questions—and to ask for help from me or in Stats Study Rooms if you are unsure about the answers.
-Homework will receive half-credit if missing, and no credit at all if not turned in.
+Homework will receive half-credit if late, and no credit at all if not turned in.

-Lab assignments are assessed collaboratively; lab grades will come from the lab project.
+Lab assignments are assessed collaboratively; lab grades will come from the assignments, the lab exam, and the lab project.
 You should attend lab to learn the skills and complete assignments, which are graded for completion.

 Schedule